kashan-1/owncloud-docker/README.md

 ``` bash
 create database mydb;
 ```
-This command is used to kill the running container
+This command is used to kill the running container(s)
 ``` bash
 docker-compose down
 ```